 1. Encourage a healthy attitude towards money

 There are lots of practical lessons to learn about money, and we’ll cover those too, but a great place to start is to encourage children to have a healthy attitude towards money.
+Start by opening up conversations about money with our scenario cards, included in our free money teaching resources.

-We’ve been teaching our four about money from their earliest days (our eldest is now seven).
-So far we’ve tried to show them what money is (i.e. a tool), what it’s for (i.e. it serves a purpose, it’s not something to acquire for its own sake) and that it’s important to be in control of it — rather than be controlled by it.’ — James Ross, Specialist Debt Advisor
+We’ve been teaching our four about money from their earliest days.
+So far we’ve tried to show them what money is (i.e. a tool), what it’s for (i.e. it serves a purpose, it’s not something to acquire for its own sake) and that it’s important to be in control of it — rather than be controlled by it.

 2. Let them see how you plan your finances

-Kids learn by watching and copying their parents, so why not show them what you already do?
+Kids learn about money by watching and copying their parents, so why not show them what you already do?
 If you have a budget written up somewhere, or use an app to keep track of your finances, let your children see that you’re putting time and effort into managing your money.
 They’re likely to remember that when making their own decisions in the future.

 3. Talk to them about budgeting

 Sometimes it’s important for us to be reminded that it’s OK not to be able to buy our kids everything they want.
 It can even be an important learning opportunity for them.
 So don’t be afraid to talk about budgets, and the fact that money is a finite resource to be used wisely.
+Our budgeting worksheet for kids is a valuable resource to help consolidate learning.

 5. Help them learn to save up for the things they really want

-We have involved our lad in money conversations from a young age.
-When he wanted to buy a particular toy, and we thought it cheap and tatty’ we would discuss whether it was worth it.
+We involved our lad in money conversations from a young age.
+When he wanted to buy a particular toy, we would discuss whether it was worth it.
 Then agree to wait a couple of weeks, save his pocket money and buy a better version of it.
-He got a better toy, and learned the value/reward of money and saving.
-At 15 years old now, and up every morning for his paper round, he does this for himself and assesses what he wants, how best to buy it and shopping for best deals.
-Oh yes, he also has more savings than me too!’ — Steve Camps, Senior Debt Advisor
+He got a better toy, and learned the value of money and saving.
+Make sure to praise your child when they reach their goal!

 6. Pocket money can be a useful tool